rotorflight/rotorflight-lua-scripts/README.md

 ## Building from source on Unix-like systems

-- Be sure to have `make` and `luac` in version 5.2 installed in the path
+- Be sure to have `make` and `luac` in version 5.2 installed in the path.
-- Run `make` from the root folder
+- Run `make` from the root folder.
 - The installation files will be created in the `obj` folder.
-Copy the files to your transmitter as instructed in the '[Installing](#installing)' section as if you unzipped from a downloaded file.
+Copy the files to your transmitter as instructed in the [Installation](#installation) section as if you unzipped from a downloaded file.